Contributing

 - Version Check: semantic-release preview plus SemVer-compatible branch artifact identity

-- Binaries: PyInstaller macOS and Windows artifacts for branch testing, attached to stable releases on
+- Binaries: PyInstaller macOS and Windows artifacts for branch testing, attached

 v*tags and to prerelease GitHub Releases on branch pushes